jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 Having a streamlined way to consume ppxs from source would also allow a few other things:

 - It would allow to start exploring ways to explore and support better composition for ppxs, like the OCaml community did in the past with ppxlib.
 This kind of optimizations allow to link all ppxs together so all ppxs run as part of the same step avoiding most of the serialization and deserialization of the AST.
-- It would empower more BuckleScript users to create and author their own ppxs and using native tooling, by building on top of a JavaScript friendly workflow like esy.
+- It would empower more BuckleScript users to create and maintain their own ppxs and using native tooling, by building on top of a JavaScript-friendly workflow like esy.

 ## The downsides

-Of course, this approach has downsides as well, mostly for ppx consumers.
+This approach has downsides as well, mostly for ppx consumers.
 It introduces another tool to manage the build process (esy) with everything that that entails.

 One mitigation for this is to include `esy && bsb` in the build commands defined in `package.json`. `esy` has a very aggresive way to cache artifacts, taking roughly 100ms or less to run when all dependencies have been built already.

+Another side of it are the authors: the "binary file" agreement of current ppxs is hard to fulfilled as we saw, but it's also one of the most common interfaces.
+Removing that and move up the abstraction ladder means there is room for discussion about ppx "runners" libraries, other shared interfaces etc. Luckily there is a lot of work that has been done already in the OCaml community in that sense that the BuckleScript community could research and learn from.

 ## Resources